-- (a) Quarterly Reporting.
-Recipients, who have accounting systems that prohibit them from meeting the Office of Management and Budget (OMB) requirements on the submission of financial reports, as outlined in this section, must have written approval from the RA to establish an alternative schedule for submission of financial reports.
-The approved state-specific schedule must also be submitted to the National Office for inclusion in the official file. - (b) Close-out Reporting.
-All agreements must be closed 90 days after the end of the performance period (generally December 29th) using the DOL E-Grants system for electronic transmittal.

-Once a grant reaches the end of the 90-day closeout period, the Payment Management System (PMS) will no longer allow a recipient to draw down funds unless one of the following occurs: - if.
+- a) Quarterly Reporting.
+Recipients who have accounting systems that prohibit them from meeting the OMB requirements on the submission of financial reports, as outlined in this section, must have written approval from the RA to establish an alternative schedule for submission of financial reports.
+The approved state-specific schedule must also be submitted to the National Office for inclusion in the official file. - b) Closeout Reporting.
+All agreements must be closed 90 days after the end of the performance period (generally December 29) using the DOL E-Grants system for electronic transmittal.
+Once a grant reaches the end of the 90-day closeout period, the Payment Management System (PMS) will no longer allow a recipient to draw down funds unless one of the following occurs - i.
 The recipient has requested and is approved for a closeout extension that has been entered in PMS. - ii.
 The awarding agency approves PMS to process the payment request.
-(For this instance, OSHA will contact the recipient to request a valid justification for payment approval.) - day period are required to request a close-out extension in writing by December 1, providing an explanation of why they cannot close out in a timely manner.
-An interim (preliminary) Federal Financial Report (covering October December) is due on December 31st, even when a close-out extension has been approved.
-All close-out extensions must be coordinated in advance with the Regional Office and transmitted to the National Office for inclusion in the official file, and any extensions beyond February 28 must be approved by the National Office. - 2.
+(For this instance, OSHA will contact the recipient to request a valid justification for payment approval.) - c) Closeout Extensions.
+Recipients unable to close within the 90-day period are required to request a closeout extension in writing by December 1, providing an explanation of why they cannot close out in a timely manner.
+An interim (preliminary) Federal Financial Report (covering October December) is due on December 31, even when a closeout extension has been approved.
+All closeout extensions must be coordinated in advance with the Regional Office and transmitted to the National Office for inclusion in the official file, and the National Office must approve any extensions beyond February 28. - 2.
 Cooperative Agreement (Form OSHA-110) must accompany the Application for Federal Assistance (SF-424).
 This is the only time that this form is completed. - 3.
 Cooperative Agreement Amendment (Form OSHA-113) may be required to amend the Cooperative Agreement as a result of Congressional action. - 4.
-Other performance reports and copies of forms that may be required for program management purposes will be distributed as necessary. - G. Unless different instructions are provided by the Director of DCSP or through the OSHA Directives system, all reports required under this agreement and all requests for agreement modification shall be delivered (or mailed) to the RA.
+Other performance reports and copies of forms that may be required for program management purposes will be distributed as necessary.